The Arboretum Park Conservancy is a citizen voice for the Arnold Arboretum as a public park.

 The central achievement of the Arboretum Park Conservancy is the incorporation of the Bussey Brook Meadow, a long under-appreciated segment of open space, into the Arnold Arboretum Indenture.
 This beautiful urban wild is home to many native species of plants, mammals and birds.
-The land, known as the Bussey Brook Meadow, is a beautiful urban wild [...]
+Through the meadow the APC built the handicapped accessible Blackwell Path, which enables […]

 Throughout the meadow the APC has placed beautiful information signs created by APC Board member Anne Schmalz.
 In March 2007, Anne’s illustrations were exhibited at Boston City Hall.
 Signs included are Welcome to Bussey Brook Meadow, Signs of Winter Wildlife, Dragonflies, Embankment Planting Project, The Grey Squirrel, How Do Birds Fly, Migration, Wild Turkey, Winter [...]